BenUzan/Glorious1/README.md

-# Glorious
+# Glorious 1
-First project in lua (demo)
+(Demo) Game with a background and a static ground
-Small demo made in lua with the love2d framework.
+Made in lua with the LOVE framework.